Classified Information and Personnel Security Clearances

 3. Seek guidance and assistance from the Facility Security Officer when in doubt, on all matters relating to security and the protection of classified information.

-7. Notify the Facility Security Officer upon making a decision to take an extended leave of absence or to leave the employment of the University.
+5. Notify the Facility Security Officer if access to Classified Information is no longer required or when taking an extended leave of absence or when leaving the employment of the University.

 V. EFFECTIVE DATE AND APPROVAL

 This policy is effective upon date of signature below.
-This policy shall be reviewed and revised, if necessary, annually to become effective at the beginning of the University’s fiscal year, unless otherwise noted.
+This policy shall be reviewed every three years or more frequently as needed.

 Senior Vice President